Learning Coupled Subspaces for Multi-Condition Spike Data: Prediction and Active Learning

 In practice, researchers often conduct experiments over a set of finite conditions.
-For some experiments an important question could be \textit{given a set of observed conditions and corresponding neural responses, is it possible to predict the responses for unobserved conditions? } In our model, this problem reduces to learning a new set of weights for the unobserved conditions.
-This follows from the fact that the assumption that the latent processes are shared across conditions and their corresponding weights are defined as function of the condition labels (location in the condition space).
-Conveniently, our GP assumption over the weight functions (from Eq.~(\ref{eq:weight-gp-function}), allows us to predict the new set of weights.
-To do so, we make a common assumption that $\bs{\Theta}$ is a set of sufficient statistics for $\bs{W}^*$, i.e the posterior over $\bs{\Theta}$ captures the posterior over the new weights.
-Denoting the weight tensor $\bs{W}^*$ over new set of $M^*$ conditions, the joint posterior distribution $p(\bs{W}^*, \bs{\Theta} | \bs{Y})$ can be approximated as $q(\bs{W}^*, \bs{\Theta}) = p(\bs{W}^*| \bs{\Theta}) q(\bs{\Theta}) $.
-Using the prior conditional independence: $\bs{W}^* \perp \bs{\Theta} \setminus \{ \bs{W}, \bs{\tau}\} \mid \{ \bs{W}, \bs{\tau}\} $,
+For some experiments, an important question could be \textit{given a set of observed conditions and their corresponding neural responses, is it possible to predict the responses for unseen conditions?} For our model, this problem reduces to predicting the posterior distribution of a new set of latent processes for the unseen conditions.
+This follows from the fact that the weights are shared across conditions and their corresponding latent processes are defined as smooth functions of the condition labels (locations in the condition space).
+Our GP assumption over the latent functions \eqref{eq:prior:latent-gps} allows us to predict the latent states for new conditions and model their uncertainty.

-where the last line uses \eqref{eq:variational-family-dist}.
-Simplifying the above integral, we get the following update, Letting